Introducing Special Interest Groups

 2. Who can set up a Special Interest Group?
 And how?

 Any member or group of members of the Oral History Society can submit a proposal to the Trustees of the Society (also known as “The Committee”) to create a Special Interest Group.
-Proposals should be sent in the first instance to the Secretary of the Society, Rob Perks, for consideration and discussion by the Committee.
+Proposals should be discussed in the first instance with the Special Interest Group Coordinator, who will shepherd them for ultimate consideration and discussion by the Committee.
+For more detail, please see “OHS Special Interest Groups – What they are, how they work, and how to create a new one“.
 If a proposal is successful, each Group will have at least one Trustee member as a formal liaison between the Group and the Committee.

 3. Why is there a Liaison Trustee Member?